cesarvr/Openshift/README.md

 # Openshift Developers Guide

-### Intro

-The purpose of this guide is to introduce developers, in a practical way, to the concepts, components and tooling of the OpenShift ecosystem
+The purpose of this guide is to introduce developers, in a practical way, to the concepts, components and tooling of the OpenShift ecosystem.

 ### Getting Started